suffolklibraries/lgc/content/collections/events/shakespeare-schools-showcase.md

     content:
       -
         type: text
-        text: 'There is carparking that a five minute walk from the venue, there is alternative carparking on Gardner Road on Southwold common.'
+        text: 'There is a car park a five minute walk from the venue, there is alternative car parking on Gardner Road on Southwold Common.'
   -
     type: paragraph
     content: